RedisLabs/redislabs-docs/content/rs/security/tls/tls-protocols.md

     rladmin cluster config min_sentinel_TLS_version 1.2
     ```

-1. Restart the discovery service to apply your changes:
+1. Restart the discovery service on all cluster nodes to apply your changes:

     ```sh
     supervisorctl restart sentinel_service